programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 y = [2, 4, 6, 8]
 ```

-Next we'll create some data to plot.
+Next we will create some data to plot.
 Data in Bokeh can take on different forms, but at its simplest, data is just a list of values.
 We create one list for our x-axis and one for our y-axis.

 With our output format and data fixed, we can instantiate a `figure` and  add the data to it.